briantan050/Telus-IoT-Starter-Kit-Walkthrough-Part-3/README.md

 # Telus IoT Starter Kit Walkthrough: Part 3

-This is part 3 of a 3-part tutorial will help get you started with the TELUS LTE-M IoT Starter Kit:
+This is part 3 of a 3-part tutorial that will help get you started with the TELUS LTE-M IoT Starter Kit:
-* **Part 1** will give you some background on the kit and walk you through the process of getting the kit configured to send data to your own Microsoft Azure instance.
+* **[Part 1](https://github.com/briantan050/Telus-IoT-Starter-Kit-Walkthrough-Part-1/)** will give you some background on the kit and walk you through the process of getting the kit configured to send data to your own Microsoft Azure instance.
-* **Part 2** will walk you through using the IoT data in a logic app with the Copernicus open access hub API.
+* **[Part 2](https://github.com/briantan050/Telus-IoT-Starter-Kit-Walkthrough-Part-2/)** will walk you through using the IoT data in a logic app with the Copernicus open access hub API.
-* **Part 3** will walk you through displaying the IoT data in a Power BI dashboard.
+* **[Part 3](https://github.com/briantan050/Telus-IoT-Starter-Kit-Walkthrough-Part-3/)** will walk you through displaying the IoT data in a Power BI dashboard.

 ### Displaying IoT data in a Power BI report
-Dashboards are useful tools to provide views of data that can update automatically.
-For this project, I made a dashboard via a Power BI report.
-It displayed Temperature and Humidity data recorded by the Nucleo board, displayed on line charts, and also showed the GPS coordinates of the board at the time of recording, displayed on a map.
+Now that you have sensor data being sent to your Azure IoT Hub, it would be useful to be able to display it in a way that can be easily understood by the user.
+Dashboards are tools to provide views of data that can update automatically.
+This tutorial will walk you through the process of creating a dashboard in Power BI to display the sensor's temperature and humidity data using line graphs, and the GPS coordinates on a map.

 The list of steps is as follows:
 * Configuring Azure